 (housekeeping announcements)

-Welcome family and friends to an exciting and long awaited wedding celebration (Commitment Ceremony) of Parker and August.
+Welcome family and friends to this unplugged wedding (off-line wedding) an exciting and long awaited partnership celebration (Commitment Ceremony/partnership ceremony) of Parker and August.

 OR